MSF-UK/MSF-Dashboard/README.md

 Current documentation status:
 + A complete documentation of [dev/dev-defined.js](http://msf-uk.github.io/MSF-Dashboard/doc_getting-started/docs/dev-defined.html) for v1.0.0 is available.
 + The documentation for *index.html* (eg. [index.html](https://github.com/MSF-UK/MSF-Dashboard/blob/master/cfg_msf-bentiu/index.html)) for the layout and *lang/module_lang.js* (eg. [lang/module_lang.js](https://github.com/MSF-UK/MSF-Dashboard/blob/master/cfg_msf-bentiu/lang/module-lang.js)) for the texts and their translations, are not yet available.
-+ A complete API for MSF-Dashboard v1.1 is currently being developed.
-It is available for v1.0.0 here (HEIDI check)
++ Developer documentation for MSF-Dashboard v0.9.9 is available [here](https://msf-uk.github.io/MSF-Dashboard_doc/).
+It is currently being updated for v1.1.

 Please get in touch [here](https://github.com/MSF-UK/MSF-Dashboard/issues) if you have any problems or suggestions.